claudiomildo-ventura/ClaudioV05/README.md

 # Claudiomildo Ventura

-• Drive technical leadership that aligns engineering excellence with strategic business outcomes.
+- **Lead end-to-end technology delivery**, aligning engineering excellence, business priorities, and strategic outcomes.
-• Build, scale, and empower engineering teams to achieve measurable, consistent, and high-impact results.
+- **Build, scale, and empower** high-performing, cross-functional teams to deliver measurable, consistent, and high-impact results.
+- **Drive execution and stakeholder alignment** by managing priorities, risks, dependencies, and delivery expectations.
-• Design robust, secure, and high-performance systems built for scalability, maintainability, and long-term value.
+- **Guide the design and delivery** of robust, secure, and high-performance systems built for scalability, maintainability, and long-term value.

 ## Academic Background